Can Physician Health Programs (PHP) Help Doctors in Crisis?

 - Confrontation is better received, and they tend to push each other.

 There is definitely room for growth for PHPs, but if they evolve in directions that emphasize customized treatment plans and milieu therapy, outcomes will surely improve.
-The ultimate success of PHPs is their ability to attract physicians in distress, and to effectively help them heal prior to overt impairment.
+The ultimate success of physician health programs is their ability to attract physicians in distress, and to effectively help them heal prior to overt impairment.

 An Epidemic of Suicide Among Physicians on Probation, by Ralph Crawshaw, MD, et al; JAMA 1980.